Humanoid: In ufology

-In fantasy
+In fantasy & fiction

 In fantasy settings the term humanoid is used to refer to a human-like fantastical creature, such as a dwarf, elf, gnome, halfling, goblin, troll, orc or an ogre, and Bigfoot.
 In some cases, such as older versions of the game Dungeons & Dragons, a distinction is made between demi-humans, which are relatively similar to humans, and humanoids, which exhibit larger differences from humans.
 Animals that are humanoid are also shown in fantasy.
 Humanoids are also used in some old horror movies, for example in Creature From the Black Lagoon, made in 1954 by Jack Arnold.

+Humanoid characters are defined by their human-like physical characteristics and forms, which can vary.
+In fictional media, humanoid characters can appear entirely human (e.g., Saiyans from Dragon Ball Z), predominantly human-like (e.g., Gems from Steven Universe), or they may possess general non-human traits combined with human traits (e.g., anthropomorphic animals, notably characters from The Amazing World of Gumball).